lfservin/markdown-to-json/README.md

 ## Description

 A simple tool to convert Markdown (technically CommonMark) data into JSON.
-It uses headings as JSON keys, and the stuff following headings as values.
-Lists are turned into arrays.
+It uses headings as JSON keys, and the stuff following headings as values in an ordered Dict.
+Lists are turned into arrays and added as the value to a key in an ordered Dict.
 Higher heading values yield nested JSON keys.

 ## Why the hell would I want to do this?